cdalton66/stock_monitor/README.md

 This project includes a GitHub Actions workflow that runs a simple syntax check and tests on pushes and pull requests.

-Contributing

-Contributions welcome — please open an issue or PR.

 Docker
 ------